|Hawes Electronic Television Archive||

 Vanished?
 What about Waddell's statement that “Baird's colour equipment vanished after his death”?
 Now that doesn't sound like such a mystery anymore.
 Baird or his associates must have realized that there was no practical use for Telechrome.
 Outside of a publicity stunt, that is.
 Fact: Neither Baird nor anyone else ever sold a Telechrome set.
 It was unmarketable.
 Then the only way to claim a footnote in color TV history books became clear: Eliminate evidence.
 And the Telechrome, while it wouldn't fit into a practical TV cabinet, slid nicely into the dustbin.
 Then the time was right to start improvising whoppers.

 The real reason why some people compare Telechrome to the Trinitron is this: The Trinitron was a fabulously popular, successful, widely produced tube.
 It was highly profitable for Sony and for companies who licensed the tube.
 Telechrome, on the other hand, was a commercial failure.
 No one ever produced the tube.
-In fact, neither the Baird family nor the Baird company had enough confidence in the tube to license it to any other company.
-Telechrome's sole purpose was to generate publicity for Baird.
+In fact, no company even expressed an interest in licensing the Baird Telechrome patents.
+(Brown, 107) Telechrome's sole purpose was to generate publicity for Baird.
 Only in this sense did Telechrome succeed.
 Baird enjoyed his fleeting moment of fame.
 Today, Baird shills want to parlay this one moment into some form of historic entitlement.
 But history isn't a matter of entitlement.
 Instead, history depends on what happened, and public acceptance of what happened.
 Technical historian Brian Winston (1998) explains this point most eloquently in exquisite detail (pp. 1-15).